The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

-Bilateral defect in pars inter articularis allows the vertebral body to slip forward and the neural arch, a loose fragment, remains behind.
-At the defect there is fibrocartilagenous mass which can cause pressure on exiting nerve root.
-The reparative process causes cephalad pars stump to form hook.
+A bilateral defect in pars inter articularis allows the vertebral body to slip forward and the neural arch, a loose fragment, remains behind.
+At the defect, there is fibrocartilagenous mass which can cause pressure on exiting nerve root.
+The reparative process causes cephalad pars stump to form a hook.
 This hook may rest on the nerve root and will need removal while decompressing.

 Spondylolysis was higher in athletes.
 The incidence differed in various sports.

-Developmental spondylolisthesis needs to be differentiated from acquired traumatic spondylolisthesis caused by stress fracture.
-Trauamtic sopndylolisthesis following a stress fracture occurs in individuals with no posterior element dysplasia and with normal spino pelvic morphology.
+Developmental spondylolisthesis needs to be differentiated from acquired traumatic spondylolisthesis caused by a stress fracture.
+Traumatic spondylolisthesis following a stress fracture occurs in individuals with no posterior element dysplasia and with normal spinopelvic morphology.

-Spondylolysis is a pure stress fracture caused by micrortrauma due to repetitive loading of lumbosacral spine and is typically seen in athletes.
-In contrast, individuals with developmental spondylolisthes have a genetic predisposition, variable degrees of vertebral dysplasia, a sacropelvic morphology that predisposes to abnormal spino-pelvic balance.
+Spondylolysis is a pure stress fracture caused by microtrauma due to repetitive loading of lumbosacral spine and is typically seen in athletes.
+In contrast, individuals with developmental spondylolisthesis have a genetic predisposition, variable degrees of vertebral dysplasia, a sacropelvic morphology that predisposes to abnormal spino-pelvic balance.

 During growth, these individuals undergo abnormal development of the sacrum and pelvis which leads to altered mechanical stresses.
 Those associated with high pelvic incidence, low sacral table angle and high sacral slope are subjected to higher shear stresses resulting in increased tension on L5 pars interarticularis.
 Those with lower pelvic incidence but a high sacral table angle and low sacral slope are predisposed to impingement of L4 and S1 posterior facets with posterior elements of L5 leading to repetitive trauma to L5 pars during extension movements.